Tags: baking, bread, breakfast

 Tags: baking, breakfast

-For the recipe, see Baking with Julia by Dorie Greenspan or read Amanda’s Girl+Food=Love.
-There’s even a video of Esther and Julia making the tart together).
-Don’t forget to check out the rest of the TWD Blogroll!
+For the recipe, see Baking with Julia by Dorie Greenspan (it’s also here).
+There’s a video of the BWJ episode showing how to make both the puff pastry dough and the pastries.
+Finally, don’t forget to check out the rest of the TWD Blogroll!

 Tags: baking, bread, breakfast